Halford Capital

 Factor Rate Explained

-RBF and MCA products use factor rates instead of APR.
+Both RBF and MCA products use factor rates instead of APR.
 A factor rate of 1.30 on a $50,000 advance means you repay $65,000 total ($50,000 x 1.30 = $65,000).
 The $15,000 is the cost of capital.
-Unlike interest, the factor rate does not decrease as you repay the balance.
-The total cost is fixed from the start.
+Unlike interest on a traditional loan, the factor rate does not decrease as you pay down the balance.
+The total payback amount is locked in upfront for both products.
+The difference is the payment method: RBF uses fixed daily, weekly, or biweekly payments, while MCA payments move with your sales volume.

 Effective APR

 These rates are higher than bank loans.
 The question is not whether the cost is higher (it is) but whether the capital generates enough return to justify it.
 A contractor who uses a $50K advance to fulfill a $200K contract is paying $15K in fees to generate $150K in gross profit.
 That math works.
-Using the same advance to cover a cash flow shortfall with no revenue upside is a much harder case to justify.
+Using the same advance to cover a cash flow shortfall with no revenue upside is much harder to justify.

 Who Should Use Revenue-Based Financing

-- Businesses with strong, consistent revenue but imperfect credit.
+• Businesses with strong, consistent revenue but imperfect credit.
 If your bank statements look healthy but your FICO does not, RBF lenders underwrite the business, not the owner.

-- E-commerce and subscription businesses.
+• E-commerce and subscription businesses.
 High-volume, transaction-heavy businesses with predictable revenue streams are ideal RBF candidates.
 About 63% of digital businesses prefer repayment models linked to revenue performance.

-- Businesses building toward traditional financing.
+• Businesses building toward traditional financing.
 Use RBF strategically to grow revenue and build business credit, then graduate to lower-cost products like lines of credit or term loans.

 Who Should NOT Use Revenue-Based Financing

-- Businesses that qualify for bank or SBA loans.
+• Businesses that qualify for bank or SBA loans.
 If you can get a 10% bank loan, taking a 40% effective APR advance is expensive capital you do not need.

-- Businesses using it to cover chronic losses.
+• Businesses using it to cover chronic losses.
 RBF should fund growth or bridge timing gaps, not subsidize a business that is not generating enough revenue to survive.

 SBA policy note: As of April 2025, SBA loan proceeds cannot be used to pay off MCA debt.
 If you have an outstanding advance and are planning to apply for an SBA loan, the MCA payments will count against your debt-to-income calculations and cannot be refinanced away.